stefanmaar/psysmon_doc/en/_tutorial_sonnblick_events/03_geometry_file_creation.md

                     <!-- The bitweight of the data stream.
                          The units depend on the recorder, they should fit the deliver_unit of the assigned component [deliver_unit/count].
-                         Usually the stream digitizes a voltag, so the units are V/count. -->
+                         Usually the stream digitizes a voltage, so the units are V/count. -->
                     <bitweight>2.98023e-07</bitweight>
                 </stream_parameter>